sabel2-0/serviceease/markdowns/ADMIN_PASSWORD_CHANGE_FEATURE.md

 - User must exist in database
 - User must have appropriate role:
   - For staff endpoint: 'technician' or 'operations_officer'
-  - For coordinator endpoint: 'coordinator'
+  - For coordinator endpoint: 'institution_admin'

 ## Error Handling